STANDING RULES AMENDED AND ADOPTED BY THE BOARD OF DIRECTORS - JUN 2010

 - The standing rules of the Society are governed by the Society bylaws, Article XIV.
 Proposed changes, additions, or deletions to the standing rules must be presented in writing to the Board of Directors for approval by a majority vote of the entire board.
 Such rules are for the guidance of the Society officers, directors, and members and cannot conflict with these bylaws.

-- All life membership dues shall be separately invested in an interest-bearing account, interest to be transferred at the discretion of the Board.
-Life membership dues paid during the term of the interest- bearing account (certificate of deposit) will be transferred from the checking account and added to the balance of the interest-bearing account when that account renews.
-This may or may not be annually.
+- All life membership dues shall be separately invested in an interest bearing account, interest to be transferred at the discretion of the Board.
+Membership dues will be removed from the account in January, based on the number of members living at that time.

 - No Society member shall act in the name of the Society without the approval of the Board of Directors.